Skip to main content

 No workspace sees another.

 Every endpoint runs an ownership check.
-A cross-tenant request returns 403.
+Cross-workspace detail probes collapse to 404.

 The boundary